phillord/tawny-owl/docs/adding-restrictions.md

         (defclass A)
         (defclass B))

-However, when all else fails, Tawny-OWL provides a function for "forward-declaration".
+When all else fails, the problem can be over come by using some combination of the `def-*` macros and their equivalent functions (described in more detail in the next section).

     (defoproperty hasPart)
-    (declare-classes B)
+    (defclass B)
     (defclass A
-        :subclass (owlsome hasPart B))
+        :subclass (owl-some hasPart B))
+    (owl-class B :subclass
+        (owl-some isPartOf A))

+In this case, we define `B` with no frames, and then refine it later, adding more frames to the same entity.
+Tawny-OWL also provides a convienience `declare-classes` macro which allows the defintiion of multiple classes at once.

+    (declare-classes B C)
-    (defclass B)
+    (defclass A

-This has exactly the same semantics as previously.
+        :subclass (owl-some hasPart B C))
+    ;; more definitions of B and C
+    (owl-class B :subclass
+        (owl-some isPartOf A))
+    (owl-class C :subclass
+        (owl-some isPartOf A))

 ## Tawny without variables

 So far the documentation has described the use of Tawny-OWL as a DSL.
 For each new class or property, a new Clojure variable is created also.
 This works well for ontology development, but it not so useful for use of Tawny-OWL as an API.
-This is most useful for a highly programmatic use of Tawny-OWL, so this section assumes a reasonable understanding of Clojure and its related terminology.
+By definition this is a programmatic use of Tawny-OWL, so this section assumes a reasonable understanding of Clojure and its related terminology.